 2. A mental diet.

-Your reality, and your body is profoundly affected by your thoughts.
+You are profoundly affected by your thoughts.
 Negativity increase the body’s stress hormones, causing higher blood pressure and artery wall inflammation.

 Cultivate a healthy self-appreciation by deleting and replacing your toxic thoughts.
 Take a step back from your thoughts, become an active observer—start catching and reducing the air-time for any negativity.